 - Rainbow Dust Tylo Powder

 Renshaw products used

 12” round cake board, Scissors, Grip seal bags, Carving knife, Palette knife, Scraper Knife, Rolling pin, Icing sugar, Smoothers, Flexi smoothers, Ernie template (available to download), Glue brush, Dresden tool, Small piping bag, 5 sided diamond cutter (FMM Patchwork / Quilt 4 piece cutter set), Ribbon.

-Add 1tsp of Tylo Powder to 250g of Emerald Green, Jet Black, Tiger Orange, Peach Blush and Pink Ready to Roll Icing and knead until combined.
+Add 1tsp of Tylo Powder to 250g of Emerald Green, Jet Black, Tiger Orange, Peach Blush and Pink 'Just Roll With It' Fondant Icing and knead until combined.
 Lightly sprinkle the work surface with icing sugar and pin out the Emerald Green Icing into a long rectangle shape approx. 2-3mm thick.
 Place the remaining colours into grip seal bags for later.